digitalservicebund/a2j-rechtsantragstelle/doc/adr/0018-xml-generation-from-xsd.md

 That would need a new service with according interface in our cluster which entails deployment and maintenance effort.
 Also, we create two very distinct places to handle business logic.

+- Advantages:

+  - A well-maintained library
+  - could be used as a microservice:
+    - XJusitz versioning would be easier because it can be done with less manual customisation.
+    - Adds less complexity to the current code base
+    - KomPla could also use the service in the future.
+    - No need for new functions/methods to implement types like selections as they are part of the library
+      - Tests for those new methods/functions are not needed as they are part of the library.
+    - Tests to check if a message is a valid XJusitz message are not needed as this is part of the library
+    - Clear separation of services (user flow, xml generation, sending data with FITKO)
+    - With FITKO Java is already part of our project
+    - Once we send the xml, changes to the user data will probably occur very rarely (we can only send data that is reflected in the xsd, and the xsd is [in theory] a representation of the required data).

+- Disadvantages:
+  - Microservice can be an overhead:
+    - Requires additional infrastructure
+    - If the data structure changes (e.g. name of a variable or adding/removing variables), both services need to be updated and there will be temporal interoperability issues.

 ## Decision

 After consideration, we think that approach (2) is the most suitable for our case.
 It is closer to our core application logic than a separate microservice and no new repository and language to maintain.
+It also avoids potential interoperability issues when the structure of the user data changes.
 Also, we do not buy-in a very outdated library.

 ## Consequences